Sunday, 30 April 2017

 • Clean up your online presence - you want to be taken seriously and have your services hired

-• WORK on your brand - you, your products, your services, your website / Facebook page / Instagram etc.
+• WORK on your brand - you, your products, your services, your website/Facebook page/Instagram etc.

-• Where possible, attend relevant talks, seminars, or workshops about going freelance and also anything beneficial relating to your chosen field.
+• Where possible, attend relevant talks, seminars or workshops about going freelance and also anything beneficial relating to your chosen field.
 [Beware those who may try to sell you follow-up 'courses' - do not allow yourself to be pressured into buying anything.
 Do your research first!].

 • Pay attention to others in your field - what are they doing and how?
-Where are they finding their clients, what events are they attending, who are they reaching out to?
+Where are they finding their clients?
+What events are they attending?
+Who are they reaching out to?

 • Look for a mentor - could prove to be a big plus and you'll also have an immediate support system

-The struggle can be so disgustingly real at times and you may want to quit before you've officially started, or soon after you go freelance so, always draw strength and inspiration from your passion, remember why you made the decision to go freelance and make sure you regularly weigh up the pro's and con's.
+The struggle can be so disgustingly real at times and you may want to quit before you've officially started, or soon after you go freelance, so, always draw strength and inspiration from your passion.
+Remember why you made the decision to go freelance and make sure you regularly weigh up the pro's and con's.
 You don't want to walk away from what you love so easily!
 Be patient.

 The world of happiness comes from being able to successfully do your own thing and earn from it too but, it can be so dread at times!
 Isn't something to step into on a whim, that's for sure!!